adobe/oss-contributors/README.md

    the table contains the user or not already.
 Could download the entire table first before starting updates (it is in the range of 50MB currently), then keep it in RAM during update runs.
+  - according to bigquery docs, tables that have been inserted into recently will have a streaming data buffer that can hang around for a couple hours, and this prevents us from issuing `UPDATE` statements.
+So we need to run updates _first_, then inserts.
+2. Real-time visualization of the data.

 ## Requirements